 Educational Programming, Community Engagement, and Archives

-Formulate and implement a comprehensive educational program strategy, including self-produced and/or collaborative offerings, to best serve the needs of a diverse community.
+Formulate and implement a comprehensive educational program strategy to best serve the needs of a diverse community.

 Board Development and Governance